Crude oil futures slip on subdued global cues

-Similarly, crude oil for December delivery was quoting lower by Rs 13, or 0.34 percent, at Rs 3,826 per barrel with an open interest of 14 lots.
+Similarly, crude oil for December delivery was quoting lower by Rs 24, or 0.6 percent, to Rs 4,008 per barrel with an open interest of 740 lots.

 Unlock 75% more savings this festive season.
 Get Moneycontrol Pro for a year for Rs 289 only.